 Meanwhile, combine pork, grated fresh ginger, sugar, soy sauce, sesame oil, half of chives, and remaining 1 teaspoon salt in a medium bowl.
 Mix with fingers until thoroughly combined.
 To test for seasoning, place a small amount on a microwave-safe plate and microwave on high power until cooked through, about 10 seconds.
 Taste for seasoning and add more salt as necessary.

 Place one wonton wrapper in the center of the cutting board, keeping the rest covered in plastic.
 Place a 1 tablespoon-sized portion of pork filling in center of wrapper, and top with a single shrimp.
 Using your finger tip, moisten the wrapper with water around the edge.

-Lift two opposite corners up to meet at a point, then use your fingertips to seal the rest of the sides, forming a triangle, and squeezing out as mush as as possible.
+Lift two opposite corners up to meet at a point, then use your fingertips to seal the rest of the sides, forming a triangle, and squeezing out as much air as possible.

 Pull the two opposite corners towards each other to form the triangle into a plump folded crescent shape, using a little water to seal the edges.
 Transfer to a plate and repeat with remaining wontons.

 For the Soup: Bring broth to a boil.
+Season with salt to taste.
 Add wontons and cabbage and cook until wontons are cooked through, about 3 minutes.
 Stir in remaining chives and remove from heat.
 Allow to cool for 1 minute.
 Serve immediately.

 Kombu is a giant sea kelp.
 It can be found in most Asian grocers.

 Yellow chives can be found in Chinese grocers.
 If unavailable, green chives or scallions can be used in their place.